Waste oil centrifuge system in industrial waste oil processing facility — Dolphin Centrifuge

 Advantages of Centrifuges Over Filters

-Filter versus Centrifuge comparison — industrial oil filtration vs disc stack centrifuge separation
+Filter versus Centrifuge comparison -- industrial oil filtration vs disc stack centrifuge separation

 Waste Oil Centrifuge FAQ

-What is a waste oil centrifuge?
+What happens to the separated sludge in a waste oil centrifuge?

-How does a waste oil centrifuge work?
+Is a waste oil centrifuge a flow-through type separator?

 Need Help Sizing a Waste Oil Centrifuge?

 Tell us your daily volume, oil type, and processing temperature.
 Our engineers will recommend the right centrifuge system for your waste oil application.
+You can also read our guide on how to pick the right industrial centrifuge.

 Specifications